By Elizabeth Prata

 - “He’s so heavenly minded he’s no earthly good“

-In what will be a multi-part series, let’s look at the first one.
+Let’s look at the first one.

 #1.
 “Let go and let God.”
 In this pious-sounding saying, the person is trying to indicate that they submit to the sovereignty of God by letting everything go and allowing Him to roll circumstances over us as He will.
-However if we unpack that a bit we’ll see actually that ‘Let go and let God’ actually contradicts the bible.
+However if we unpack that a bit we’ll see actually that ‘Let go and let God’ actually contradicts the Bible.
 Here are two sources which speak to the subject, GotQuestions, and Ligonier Ministries.

 GotQuestions: Are We Supposed to Let go and Let God?: